lfgberg/lfgberg.org/content/posts/competitions/cfc-cth-24/index.md

 This incident occurred on the **Business  Network**, the server was a confidential internal resource which didn't interact with critical systems.

-### Part Four
+Part Four:

-Prompt: `Which part of the CIA triad was most impacted by the incident described in Vivara_TPS.zip?`
+`Which part of the CIA triad was most impacted by the incident described in Vivara_TPS.zip?`

 **Availability**, ransomware was deployed, suprise surprise.

-### Part Five
+Part Five:

-Prompt: `In minutes, how much time passed between occurrence and detection during the incident described in Vivara_TPS.zip?`
+`In minutes, how much time passed between occurrence and detection during the incident described in Vivara_TPS.zip?`

 The report states that the incident occured at `1715128980`, and was detected at `1715134320`, so **89 minutes** elapsed.